Introduction

 Abnormal WBC Levels

 Common causes include bacterial infections, inflammation, leukemia, physical stress, and tissue injury.
-Therefore, persistent elevation warrants further diagnostic evaluation.
+Therefore, persistent elevation usually requires further diagnostic evaluation.

 Viral infections, chemotherapy, bone marrow suppression, severe sepsis, and aplastic anemia frequently lead to reduced leukocyte counts.